 1. Late transition metal organometallic complexes

-Our research group is interested in the late transition metal organometallic compounds, in particular the design of ruthenium, iridium and rhodium arene complexes.
-This work has included the modification of the organic ligands, including bidentate N,N, N,O and O,O functionalised ligands, alongside monodentate N-heterocyclic carbenes.
+We are interested in late transition metal organometallic compounds, in particular the design of ruthenium, iridium and rhodium arene complexes.
+This work has included the modification of the organic ligands, especially bidentate N,N, N,O and O,O functionalised ligands, alongside monodentate N-heterocyclic carbenes.
 We have undertaken chemosensitivity studies to understand the potency of these complexes towards cancerous and normal cells, and in some case we have shown a clear correlation between potency and induction of cell death (apoptosis).

 2. Late transition metal coordination complexes